-1. Authorize zoning and septic permits;

-2. Maintain a list of licensed installers of OWTS systems and administers the test for installers;

-3. Accept applications for variances, Special Use Permits, Special Event Permits and Planned Unit Development Permits;

-4. Grant interior lot line vacations;

-5. Issue OWTS variances;

-6. Maintain current fee schedule;7.
-Collect scheduled fees and County Use Tax;

-8. Perform and record County and State septic inspections;

-9. Provide research and supporting materials to aid the BZA, PC, and the BOCC for their consideration of applications brought before them;
+- 1. Authorize zoning and septic permits; - 2.
+Maintain a list of licensed installers of OWTS systems and administers the test for installers; - 3.
+Accept applications for variances, Special Use Permits, Special Event Permits and Planned Unit Development Permits; - 4.
+Grant interior lot line vacations; - 5.
+Issue OWTS variances; - 6.
+Maintain current fee schedule; - 7.
+Collect scheduled fees and County Use Tax; - 8.
+Perform and record County and State septic inspections; - 8.9.
+Maintain the records of the membership terms for the PC, BZA and Associate Members; - 9.10.
+Provide research and supporting materials to aid the BZA, PC, and the BOCC for their consideration of applications brought before them; - 10.11.
+Elssue appropriate public notices nsure a public notice appears in a newspaper of general circulation in Custer County fourteen (14) days prior to any PC or BZA meeting or workshop date;

-1944 10.
-Issue appropriate public notices; 1945 11.
-Notify adjacent property owners via certified mail of any applications 1946 submitted to the PC and/or BZA; 1947 12.
-Notify an Applicant in advance of any meeting of all information, 1948 documents, petitions, orders, correspondence that will be presented 1949 during an upcoming meeting by the Planning and Zoning Office, PC, BZA 1950 or BOCC; 1950 13.
-Educate the public to building and living in the County through its 1951 Homeowners Packet, Right to Ranch and Farm policy, zoning 1953 regulations, wildlife recommendations, and Master Plan initiatives; 1954 14.
-Conduct compliance inspections of buildings and structures to 1955 determine compliance with the terms of this Zoning Resolution and 1956 report said findings and violations to the PC, BZA and BOCC for the 1957 purpose of ordering compliance with the requirements of this Zoning 1958 Resolution; 1959 15.
-Provide interpretation of this Zoning Resolution and the Official Zoning 1960 Map and such other technical and clerical assistance as the PC, BZA and 1961 BOCC may require; 1962 16.
-Maintain a list of registered Home Occupations; 1963 17.
-Assume additional responsibilities assigned by the BOCC; 1964 18.
-The Director of the Planning and Zoning Office acts as the County 1965 Planner and the County Compliance Inspector; 1966 19.
-Act as code enforcer.
-1967 1968 In the event that any application submitted to the Planning and Zoning Office 1969 is denied, the applicant may appeal that decision through the BZA Appeal 1970 Process (Section 4.3.G).
-1971 1972 B. The Planning and Zoning Director shall be the Coordinator of the Joint Meeting 1973 of the BOCC, PC, and BZA.
-During meetings, the Planning and Zoning 1974 Director shall assist in expediting the business in every way compatible with 1975 the rights of individuals.
-1976 1977 C. Administrative Review Process by the Planning and Zoning Office 1978 1979 1.
-Eligibility for Administrative Review (A process by which actions may not 1980 require review by the BOCC, BZA, or PC) 1981 require review by the bodd, ben, or ray 1982 The following actions may be processed using an Administrative Review 1983 Application: 1984 Application.
-1985 a Lot Line and for Roundary Adjustments 1986 a.
-Lot Line and/or Boundary Adjustments; b.
-Minor Plat Amendments; and 1987 c.
-Vacation of Interior Lot Lines and Creation of Undersized Lot.
-1988 In adams wealth family Adams and Desirable Des 1989 In order to qualify for the Administrative Review Process, the Administrative
+- 11.12.
+Notify adjacent property owners via certified mail of any applications submitted to the PC and/or BZA; - 12.13.
+Notify an Applicant in advance of any meeting of all information, documents, petitions, orders, correspondence that will be presented during an upcoming meeting by the Planning and Zoning Office, PC, BZA or BOCC; - 13.14.
+Educate the public to building and living in the County through its Homeowners Packet, Right to Ranch and Farm policy, zoning regulations, wildlife recommendations, and Master Plan initiatives; - 14.15.
+Conduct compliance inspections of buildings and structures to determine compliance with the terms of this Zoning Resolution and report said findings and violations to the PC, BZA and BOCC for the purpose of ordering compliance with the requirements of this Zoning Resolution; - 15.16.
+Provide interpretation of this Zoning Resolution and the Official Zoning Map and such other technical and clerical assistance as the PC, BZA and BOCC may require; - 16.17.
+Maintain a list of registered Special Use Permits, -Home Occupationsand Special Event Permits; - 17.18.
+Assume additional responsibilities assigned by the BOCC; - 18.19.
+The Director of the Planning and Zoning Office acts as the County Planner and the County Compliance Inspector; - 20.
+Act as code enforcer: - 19.21.
+Present at PC and BZA meetings the questions asked and answers given at all site tours. -

+In the event that any application submitted to the Planning and Zoning Office is denied, the applicant may appeal that decision through the BZA Appeal Process (Section 4.3.G).

+- B. The Planning and Zoning Director shall be the coordinator of the meetings of the PC and BZA.
+During meetings, the Planning and Zoning Director shall assist in expediting the business in every way compatible with the rights of individuals. - C. Administrative Review Process by the Planning and Zoning Office - 1.
+Eligibility for Administrative Review (A process by which actions may not require review by the BOCC, BZA, or PC)

+The following actions may be considered based on the processed using an Administrative Review Request: Application:

+- a.
+Lot Line and/or Boundary Adjustments;

+- b.
+Minor Plat Amendments;

+- c.
+Vacation of Interior Lot Lines; and